Scientific Paper Snafu

 Peer-reviewed articles among fee-charging open-access journals got a wake-up call.
 In October 2013 the investigative article “Who’s Afraid of Peer Review?” by John Bohannon was published in Science Magazine.

 Of 304 journals receiving bogus findings, 157 were accepted and were highlighted as examples of predatory publishers.
 The exercise brought both support and criticism of the open-source movement.
 Some publishers have better vetting processes.
 A few sites shut down.
 How does this report make you feel?

 Why Researchers May Fear Publication

 Some venues desire to make information available in several formats.
 In addition to the exhibit hall with paper posters, a kiosk with PDF versions may be accessible.
 Authors might receive invitations for oral presentations with PowePoint presentations.

 Whether presenting research online or during a clinical science conference on a poster, there is often apprehension over scrutiny.
 This, with the fear of disclosing trade secrets, can lead to content with either excessive details or vague suggestions.
 It is important to strike a balance.

 Usually, product brand names are prohibited from appearing on clinical posters.
 Instead, you must list ingredients within the Materials and Methods section.
 The FDA also wants to know what is inside pharmaceuticals and ingredients must appear on product packaging.
 Perhaps your trade secret is the method of production or testing.
 Again, answer what is your purpose for presentation?

 Competitors attend conferences.
 Revealing upcoming products or methods of testing may not pass corporate legal scrutiny.
 For the information approved for presentation, there may be a desire to limit access.
 You may not be able to prevent attendees from snapping a photo of your hanging poster.

-Before submitting a manuscript to a journal, author of Why peer should not rhyme with fear, suggests going through this checklist:
+Before submitting a manuscript to a journal, the author of Why peer should not rhyme with fear, suggests going through this checklist: